 Chad Fitzgerald specializes in complex entertainment industry disputes as well as business and intellectual property litigation.
 He has represented actors, producers, writers, showrunners, musicians, professional athletes, production and distribution companies, clients in the fitness, apparel, toy, and gem industries, the entertainment guilds, personal and business managers, and talent agents and agencies.
-Mr. Fitzgerald frequently handles disputes in the areas of contract, profit participation and “vertical integration,” financing, distribution, copyright, trademark, trade secrets, partnership, franchise, fraud, rights of privacy, and defamation.
+Mr. Fitzgerald frequently handles disputes in the areas of contract, profit participation and “vertical integration,” financing, distribution, copyright, trademark, trade secrets, fraud, rights of privacy, and defamation.

-He has written numerous articles on legal issues in the entertainment industry, has appeared on several panels discussing entertainment litigation, and has discussed legal issues in entertainment for media outlets such as The Hollywood Reporter, Variety, E!
+He has written numerous articles on legal issues in the entertainment industry, has appeared on several panels and seminars discussing entertainment litigation, and has discussed legal issues in entertainment for media outlets such as The Hollywood Reporter, Variety, E!
 Online, the Daily Journal, and KPCC’s “Air Talk” radio show.
 In addition, he has been named as a “Power Lawyer” by The Hollywood Reporter, a “Super Lawyer,” and a member of the “Legal Impact Report” and one of “Hollywood’s New Leaders” by Variety.

-Prior to joining KWIKA in 2007, Mr. Fitzgerald worked in the Business and Legal Affairs department of Universal Pictures, negotiating and drafting agreements to acquire intellectual property rights for Universal and engaging talent to render services on Universal films.
-While at Universal, he also handled above- and below-the-line agreements for films in production and oversaw Universal’s agreements with visual and special effects companies.
+Prior to joining KWIKA in 2007, Mr. Fitzgerald worked in the Business and Legal Affairs department of Universal Pictures.
 Chad was born and raised in Las Vegas, Nevada, where his family has worked for generations in the gaming industry.